anishathalye/gavel/README.md

 The application uses Postgres for the database, so you need to have that on your server.
 You need to create a database, which you can do with `createdb gavel` (unless you're using a different database name).
-Before you use the app, you need to initialize the database by running `python initialize.py`.
+Before you use the app, you need to initialize the database by running `python initialize.py`. **Note that Gavel does not preserve database schema compatibility between versions.**

 When testing, you can run the app with `python runserver.py`.
 In production, you should use something like [Gunicorn][gunicorn] to serve this.
-You can run the app with `gunicorn gavel:app`.
+You can run the app with `gunicorn -b :<PORT> -w <number of workers> gavel:app`.

 ## Configuration